 - PSS is compatible with any historical security database but does not supply financial data.

-- The user must specify the index that will be used to as the benchmark to estimate systematic risk.
+- The user must specify the index that will be used as the benchmark to estimate systematic risk.

-- Historical means and variances can be scaled or modified to reflect individual forecasts before optimization
+- Historical means and variances can be scaled or modified to reflect individual forecasts before optimization.

-- PSS provides an interface to Standard & Poor’s Compustat database
+- PSS provides an interface to Standard & Poor’s Compustat database.

 Portfolio Construction and Programming:

-- solves for efficient long investment portfolios
+- solves for efficient long-term investment portfolios

-- finds efficient long-short position portfolios
+- finds efficient long-short position portfolio solutions

 - finds efficient arbitrage portfolios

-- controls calendar based risk
+- controls calendar length mean-reversion risk

-- controls non-calendar based risk
+- controls non-calendar length mean-reversion risk

-- controls long memory risk
+- controls long memory risk up to 8 years

 Portfolio Selection Strategy Support: